-The Rice Creek Watershed District and Emmons & Olivier Resources Inc., recently completed the restoration of a significant reach of Rice Creek.
+The Rice Creek Watershed District and Emmons & Olivier Resources Inc. completed a re-meander and restoration of a significant reach of Rice Creek.
 The project was entirely within Rice Creek North Regional Park and includes a stretch of Rice Creek located between County Road J, Lexington Avenue and County Road I.